MooersLab/pymolpysnips/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# pymolpysnips project (to be built out soon)
+# pymolpysnips project (still building out)

-Only the versions for Atom, gedit, and Jupyter Lab are available at this time.
+Only the versions for Atom (identical to what is required by Pulsar, the replacement for Adam), gedit, and Jupyter Lab are available now.
 Go [here](https://github.com/MooersLab/jupyterlabpymolpysnips) for the Jupyter Lab snippets.

+## Atom Installation
+Append snippets to the collection in snippets.cson in the `~/.atom folder`.

+## Pulsar Installation
+Append snippets to the collection in snippets.cson in the `~/.pulsar folder`.

 ## Related repositories